superlinkx/global-docker/README.md

 My solution to a global docker config

+## Requirements
+- Docker engine
+- docker-compose

+## Usage

-Copy .env-template to .env to use
+- Copy .env-template to .env
+- Run `./create-network.sh`.
+This only needs to be done once.
+- Run `docker-compose up -d`